 If the point is simply to insist that we call 'spacetime' whatever fundamental structure gives rise to space and time as experienced by ordinary humans, then we have no debate.
 But the complaint would be mistaken if it purported that the fundamental structure shares the essential properties of ordinary space and time and hence deserves the honorific title of 'spacetime'.
-First, almost all physical theories taught today demonstrably rely on the assumption that space and time are (infinitely) extended continua, as do a number of metaphysical theories of (diachronic) personal, or generally material, identity, of causation, of laws of nature, as well as characterizations of determinism, etc.
+First, almost all physical theories taught today demonstrably rely on the assumption that space and time are (infinitely) extended continua, as do a number of metaphysical theories of (diachronic) personal, or generally material, identity, of causation, of laws of nature, as well as characterizations of determinism, etc. Thus, discrete spacetime would conceptually diverge from what is assumed to be evidently the case in all these theories and could no longer serve as their basis.
+Second, and more seriously, it takes hard-and controversial-work by mathematical physicists to even define the concepts necessary to attribute to discrete structures properties that we so routinely see exemplified by continuous spacetimes.
+The affine and differentiable structure evaporates, usual topological concepts become inapplicable, metric properties must be entirely revamped and redefined and dissertations are necessary to work out reasonable notions of the discrete correlate of the dimension of a smooth manifold.
+All these usual concepts developed to articulate the properties of continuous spacetimes, including, most importantly, metric properties of duration and length, become inapplicable.
+Worse, the discrete structures of causal set theory arguably do not possess metric properties at all.

-12More technically still, the second axiom demands that $\forall a, b \in C$, $\operatorname{card}\{x \in C | a \leq x \leq b\} < \infty$.
+&lt;sup>14More technically still, the second axiom demands that $\forall a, b \in C$ , card $\{x \in C | a \leq x \leq b\} < \infty$ .